nirajcs/netflix-clone/README.md

 This is a React application that clones the look and feel of the Netflix website.
 It allows users to browse movies and TV shows, and watch trailers.

 ## Features
-1.Browse movies and TV shows by genre, title, or popularity.
+- Browse movies and TV shows by genre, title, or popularit-

-2.Watch trailers for movies and TV shows
+- Watch trailers for movies and TV shows

 ### This application is built using the following technologies:
-1.React
+- React

-2.TMDB API
+- TMDB API

 ## Getting Started
 To get started with this project, you will need to:

-1.Clone this repository to your local machine.
+- Clone this repository to your local machine.

-2.Install the dependencies by running npm install.
+- Install the dependencies by running `npm install`.

-3.Create a .env file in the root directory of the project and add your TMDB API key.
+- Create a .env file in the root directory of the project and add your TMDB API key.

-4.Run the development server by running npm run start.
+- Run the development server by running npm run start.

-5.Open your browser to http://localhost:3000 to view the application.
+- Open your browser to `http://localhost:3000` to view the application.

 ## Contributing